craigahobbs/python-build/README.md

 "gh-pages" branch is checked-out, and the directories and files defined by the "GHPAGES_SRC" make variable are rsync-ed there.
 Afterward, review the changes, commit, and push to publish.

-To create a `gh-pages` branch, enter the following shell commands:
+To create a "gh-pages" branch, enter the following shell commands:

 ```
 git checkout --orphan gh-pages